Chapter 13: The Covenant

 “Leave it,” she said.

 He looked at her.
 Not the middle distance.
 Her.
-His eyes were gray and tired and they held the bone-deep exhaustion of a man who had just given someone he loved the full inventory of his damage and was waiting to find out what it cost.
+His eyes were gray and tired and they held the bone-deep exhaustion of a man who had just given someone the full inventory of his damage and was waiting to find out what it cost.

 “You don’t get to do this,” she said.
 “The arranging.
 The wall.
 The door with the same lock for twelve years.”
 She pressed his hand flat against the table.
 “You don’t get to disappear behind your walls.
 Not with me.”